Learn German Easily

 In Germany, that thing is the formation of a start-up.

-The start-up scene is so robust that when I did an analysis of start-ups in various cities in Germany this is what I came up with:
+The start-up scene is so robust that this is what I came up with when I did an analysis of start-ups in various cities in Germany:

-Again, more opportunity for you if you can speak the language.
+Again, more opportunity for you if you would learn to speak German.

-6. You can pursue high quality higher education easily
+6. Why learn German? – for free high quality higher education

-In Germany, however, most universities do not charge for tuition, and the cost of living is also much lower than in other countries.
+In Germany, public universities do not charge for tuition, and the cost of living is also much lower than in other countries.

-For instance, the cost of renting an apartment in London is 71% more costly than in Berlin.
+For example, the cost of renting an apartment in London, Dublin, Paris, Geneva and Oslo is about twice that in Berlin.

-Obviously, there are many factors that determine the pricing of houses, but generally Germany is much cheaper to live in and the parties here are crazy.
+Obviously, there are many factors that determine the pricing of houses, but Germany is generally much cheaper to live in and the parties here are crazy.

-Did you also know that despite Japan itself being a strong economy, 68% of Japanese students still learn German?
+Additionally, despite Japan itself being a strong economy, 68% of Japanese students still learn German.

 That’s because German is the fourth language for business in the world.

 What are the chances that you’d be considered more than other international applicants who don’t speak German?

 Which brings us to the next point:

-Well, in this case you don’t have to, but obviously, you will get more embraced by the people of any country if you speak their language.
+Well, in this case you don’t have to, but obviously, you will get more embraced by the people of any country if you can speak their language.

-For instance, when my Danish friend came visiting and I spoke to her in Danish, she was so impressed that I had taken the trouble of learning her language a little!
+For instance, when my Danish friend came visiting and I spoke to her in Danish, she was very impressed!

 9. You will be able to speak the most widely spoken native language in Europe

-To put this in perspective, German is an official language in Germany, Liechtenstein, Austria, Switzerland, Luxembourg and Belgium.
-It is also a minority language in Poland, Hungary, Denmark, Czech Republic and Romania.
+German is an official language in Germany, Liechtenstein, Austria, Switzerland, Luxembourg and Belgium, and also a minority language in Poland, Hungary, Denmark, Czech Republic and Romania.

-This makes it one of the most widely spoken second language in Europe.
+It’s also the most widely spoken language in Europe after English.

 It even delays the onset of brain degenerating complications such as dementia, which means you will keep your memory well into old age and keep speaking German.